Project 1: Security Incident Tracking (COMP 5407F - Sept.2009)

 and a final concluding remarks section (max 2 pages)

 summarizing any trends, concerns, your own reflections, etc.

 The report must be written in a single-column conference research paper format

-with each incident started in a new numbered section,
+Start each incident in a new numbered section.

 Continuously updated lists of high-profile security incidents and